ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

 Enabling the debugger
 =====================

 The debugger is not enabled by default.
-If you want to invoke the debugger during playbook execution, you must enable it in one of three ways:
+If you want to invoke the debugger during playbook execution, you must enable it first.

+Use one of these three methods to enable the debugger:

  * with the debugger keyword
  * in configuration or an environment variable, or